nyno-kb/python-101/setup.md

 You can install from the official installer in two steps.

 #### Step 1: Download the Official Installer

 Follow these steps to download the full installer:

+1. Open a browser window and navigate to the Python.org Downloads page for macOS.
+2. Under the “Python Releases for Mac OS X” heading, click the link for the Latest Python 3 Release - Python 3.x.x.
+As of this writing, the latest version was Python 3.11.4.
+3. Scroll to the bottom and click macOS 64-bit installer to start the download.

+When the installer is finished downloading, move on to the next step.